operator-framework/olm-docs/content/en/docs/advanced-tasks/communicating-operator-conditions-to-olm.md

 The `Upgradeable` "OLM Supported Condition" prevents the existing CSV from being replaced by a newer version of the CSV.
 When the `Upgradeable` condition is set to `False`, OLM will:

-* Prevent a CSV that replaces the operator's existing CSV from leaving the PendingPhase.
+* Prevent a channel entry in a subscribed package that replaces the operator's existing CSV from leaving the PendingPhase.

 The `Upgradeable` condition might be useful when: